 If a couple has not been able to conceive a child after six to 12 months of frequent sexual intercourse without using any birth control, they are considered infertile.
-It's estimated that approximately 15 percent to 20 percent of couples in the United States are infertile.
-You're not alone and there are many treatments that are now available to help couples going through infertility.
-To date there have been over 3MM births around the world from In-Vitro Fertilizations since the procedure became available in 1978.
+It’s estimated that approximately 15 percent to 20 percent of couples in the United States are infertile.
+You’re not alone and there are many treatments that are now available to help couples going through infertility.
+In-Vitro Fertilization or IVF is a popular treatment.
+To date there have been over three million births around the world from In-Vitro Fertilization procedures since it became available in 1978.

 If you suspect that you may be infertile, it’s always advisable to check with a fertility specialist.